Skip to main content

 Keep yourself informed.
 Estate laws have undergone numerous changes over the years, and what you previously believed to be accurate may no longer be true.

 Do what’s best for your situation.
-While emotions may influence your decision-making process, it is essential to assess whether the inherited wealth aligns with your specific financial goals.
-Seeking assistance from a financial professional can help to determine if the inheritance aligns with your overall risk tolerance, goals, and time horizon.
+While emotions may influence your decision-making process, it is essential to assess whether the inherited wealth aligns with your specific financial goals and needs.
+Working with a financial professional can help you evaluate whether the inheritance aligns with your overall risk tolerance, objectives, and time horizon.